ChengziHuang/geneticAlgorithm/README.md

 # geneticAlgorithm
-Some codes and materials for my thesis, and record the happy and fulfilling period.
+Some codes and materials for my thesis.
 ### 6th March, 2019

 "hello word" level genetic algorithm.